||At the request of the provost, a vice provost, or a vice president,

 These policies are designed to do the most good for the resources expended.
 When the cost of following the policies outweighs their benefits, a variance/waiver can be obtained through Purchasing and Business Services.

-The executive director of Purchasing and Business Services has the authority to waive any requirement of this policy.
+The chief procurement officer has the authority to waive any requirement of this policy.

 skip navigation bar